baraline/convst/README.md

-This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, an fast algorithm that search for a set of shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.
+This repository contains the implementation of the `Convolutional Shapelet Transform (CST)`, a fast algorithm that search for a set of shapelets that match small parts of the input space with highly discriminative points in multiple convolutional spaces.

 ## Installation